the hard facts of life. for the new

 one of the clubs in Pocatello, PARC or PV-ARES.
 You need to attend more than one club meeting to feel your part of a group, so start coming to

 meetings, Start mingling with the guys at the meeting , start learning about Ham Radio.
-We really want you to join and be part of our club.
+We really want you to be part of our club.

 Heres three pages you might want to look at.